ANT-RX/SENRIS/README.md

 # SENRIS
 This HMI program is designed to communicate with various sensors and actuators.
-It extracts the signals or values they provide to maintain a record, which will be stored in a database to track and understand their behavior.
+It collects the signals or values they provide and maintains a record of them, which is then stored in a database to track and analyze their behavior.